KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18.md

 Q: How to use IR remote?
 *A: You can enable the feature by using a settings option found in Settings -> System -> Raspberry Pi settings -> Infrared remote.*

-*You can place a keymap for your remote as /boot/rc_keymap.txt to be automatically loaded on boot (see [available keymaps](https://github.com/lineage-rpi/android_external_ir-keytable/tree/lineage-18.1/rc_keymaps) for reference).*
+*You can place a keymap for your remote as /boot/rc_keymap.txt to be automatically loaded on boot.
+See [available keymaps](https://github.com/lineage-rpi/android_external_ir-keytable/tree/lineage-18.1/rc_keymaps) for reference.
+You can use ```ir-keytable -p all -t``` in rooted shell to figure out the keycodes for the remote you're using.*

 Q: How to use RTC?
 *A: You can enable the feature by using a settings option found in Settings -> System -> Raspberry Pi settings -> Real time clock.*